-An Airborne Science Program data system is located on the aircraft and provides aircraft data and video throughout the cabin.
-This system is also connected to two satellite constellations and provides uplink/downlink capability, internet access, flight tracking, and instant messaging between other aircraft and ground assets.
+The P-3 is an all-weather aircraft with modern avionics.
+Along with an upgraded cockpit, the P-3 has an Airborne Science Program network providing data and video throughout the cabin.
+This data system is connected to two satellite constellations providing uplink/downlink capability, internet access, flight tracking, and instant messaging between other aircraft and ground assets.
 Several sensors are connected to the data system to provide meteorological and aircraft positional data to researchers.

 The GSFC/WFF Aircraft Office is committed to providing safe, reliable, and cost-effective platforms for airborne research.